IBM/ibm-block-csi-driver/README.md

 ## Upgrading

-In order to upgrade the CSI operator and driver from a previous version, uninstall the existing driver and then install the newer version.
+In order to upgrade the CSI operator and driver from a previous version, uninstall the existing operator and driver, and then install the newer version.

 ## Uninstalling